Wat Bampen Chine Prote

-There are several important Buddha images inside including Phra Sangkatchai Phra Sri Arayamettri who is a symbol of prosperity, Phra Sakantha Bodhisat who is a disciplinarian of all monks and Sam Po Huk who is the Lord Buddha in three parts.
-Other important objects in the temple are the Eighteen Arahans (disciples) which are made from synthetic paper.
+There are several important Buddha images inside including Phra Sangkatchai Phra Sri Arayamettri who is a symbol of prosperity.
+Phra Sakantha?Bodhisat who is a disciplinarian of all monks.
+Sam Po Huk who is the Lord Buddha in three parts.
+Other important objects in the temple are the Eighteen Arahans (disciples) made?from synthetic paper.

-The temple is not well known to tourists but is well worth visiting if you touring Chinatown.
+The temple is not well-known to tourists but is well worth visiting if you touring Chinatown.
 The temple is open for visitors from 06.00-17.00 daily.

 Location: 324 Soi 8, Yaowarat Road, Yaowarat, Bangkok.

 Opening Hours: 06.00-17.00 daily.

 Getting There😕MRT Wat Mangkon Station (exit 2)

 Chao Phraya Express Boat to Ratchawong Pier.
 Walk up Ratchawong Road from the pier.
 Turn right on to Yaowarat Road at the intersection.
 Cross the road and the temple is on Soi 8.

 Bus: Numbers 1, 4, 7, 21, 25, 40 can be taken from the stop outside MRT Hualamphong (exit 1).

 Planning a trip to Thailand?

 ?icon-ticket?Search Bus, Train, Air, Taxi & Ferry Tickets with 12Go Asia